-So what sort of accounts are ATO fraudsters interested in?
+So what sort of accounts are ATO attackers and fraudsters interested in?

 A wide range from social media, forum logins, generally low value but can be re-used by spammers to evade detection and to promote phishing or other links to sell products.
 These can also be used in ad fraud, having a set of automated users who are logged into legitimate sites loading fraudulent adverts can make criminals significant money.
 The phenomenon of “fake news” is also a focus here, where criminals will take over low value legitimate social media accounts and use them to push a political agenda.
 Usually linked again to money-making endeavours, maybe selling merchandise for the cause they are illegitimately pushing.

 But the high-value accounts will obviously be those with access to real purchasing power which can be used to fraudulently purchase goods and services, ideally for low-level criminals with the ability to buy on a line of credit with no credit cards involved.
 In that mix is also access to gift cards and loyalty cards, these can be much easier to launder as tracking of these is not anywhere near as widespread as tracking of real money purchases.